Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 the sum of the losses $\loss$ (\eg Chamfer) between $\mapping_\tunableParameters(\noisyPoint)$ and the surface $\surface$ of the 3D object.
 Such supervised methods have been proposed, but they remain limited by the amount of training data available~\cite{roveriO2018pointpronet,rakotosaona2019pointclean}, as they require access to a clean point cloud.

-\mysection{Unsupervised 3D Point Cloud Denoising}{OurApproach} We will first describe how a paired approach is not feasible for unstructured data before we introduce our unpaired, unsupervised approach.
+\mysection{Unsupervised 3D Point Cloud Denoising}{OurApproach} We will first describe why a paired approach is not feasible for unstructured data before we introduce our unpaired, unsupervised approach.

-\mysubsection{Inapplicability of `paired' Approaches}{Paired} Learning a mapping $\mapping_\tunableParameters(\noisyPointcloud_1)=\noisyPointcloud_2$ from one noisy point cloud realization $\noisyPointcloud_1$ to another noisy point cloud realization $\noisyPointcloud_2$ that both have the same clean point cloud $\pointcloud$ and where the $i$-th point in both point cloud is a realization of the $i$-th ground truth value, would be a denoiser in the sense of Noise2Noise~\cite{lehtinen2018noise2noise}.
-Regrettably, Noise2Noise cannot be applied to unsupervised learning from unstructured point clouds for two reasons:
+\mysubsection{Inapplicability of `Paired' Approaches}{Paired} Learning a mapping $\mapping_\tunableParameters(\noisyPointcloud_1)=\noisyPointcloud_2$ from one noisy point cloud realization $\noisyPointcloud_1$ to another noisy point cloud realization $\noisyPointcloud_2$ that both have the same clean point cloud $\pointcloud$ and where the $i$-th point in both point clouds is a realization of the $i$-th ground truth value, would be a denoiser in the sense of Noise2Noise~\cite{lehtinen2018noise2noise}.
+Regrettably, Noise2Noise cannot be applied to unsupervised learning from unstructured point clouds for two reasons.

 First, this paired design, same as for images, would require supervision in the form of two realizations of the same point cloud corrupted by different noise realizations.
-While this is already difficult to imagine for 2D image sensors, it is not feasible for 3D scanners.
-This is a practical reason.
+While this is already difficult to achieve for 2D image sensors, it is not feasible for 3D scanners.

 Second, it would require a network architecture to know which point is which, similar as it is given by the regular structure of an image that explicitly encodes each pixel's identity $i$.
 This is never the case for total noise in points.
 Opposed to this, modern convolutional deep point processing~\cite{qi2016pointnet,hermosilla2018mccnn} is exactly about becoming invariant under reordering of points.
-This reason is of theoretical nature.

 In order to overcome this problem in a supervised setting, Rakotosaona \etal~\cite{rakotosaona2019pointclean} simulated such pairing by selecting, for each noisy observation, the closest point in the clean point cloud as the target for the loss.
-However, this is only an approximation of the real surface whose accuracy depends on the quality of the sampling of the clean data.
-Fortunately, we can show that a pairing assumption is not required and our approach operates not only unsupervised but also unpaired as we will detail next.
+However, this is just an approximation of the real surface whose accuracy depends on the quality of the sampling of the clean data.
+Fortunately, we can show that a pairing assumption is not required, such that our approach operates not only unsupervised but also unpaired, as we will detail next.